This is the second part of the customisation episode.

 Here’s a summary of what is covered along with a few extras.

-3. The visible-bell variable to control the method in which alarms are displayed.
+visible-bellvariable to control the method in which alarms are displayed.
 Following are a few extras.
-You can get information on these and any other variables using the the describe-variable function.
+You can get information on these and any other variables using the thedescribe-variablefunction.-

-7. To associate file name patterns with major modes, you can add a tuple to auto-mode-alist using add-to-list.
-We do this for markdown-mode.
+add-to-listand add the directory to theload-pathbefore requiring.
+We do this with arect-markfile that we have. - To associate file name patterns with major modes, you can add a tuple to

-10. We add hooks to a major mode to trigger some actions when that mode is activated.
-We turn on flyspell-mode when we enter markdown-mode to demonstrate this.
+define-key. - We add hooks to a major mode to trigger some actions when that mode is activated.
+We turn on

-11. We talk about the customisation system using M-x customize.
+flyspell-modewhen we entermarkdown-modeto demonstrate this. - We talk about the customisation system using

 One extra thing that I’d like to mention is the set-face-attribute function which allows you to modify aspects of a “face”.
 A face is a font along with some other settings like colour, weight, size etc. that you can save and reuse.
 So, for example, there will be a comment-face used to syntax highlight all comments in the buffer.
 The following command will set the height attribute of the default face to 135.
 This is a setting that essentially controls text size.